-How to connect an Xbox 360 controller to your PC – Quick & easy guide!
+How to connect an Xbox 360 controller to your PC – 4 simple steps

 Xbox 360 is a video game console developed by Microsoft.
 They have also built perfect support for Xbox 360 controller in their Windows operating systems.
 There are many Windows PC games that let you play with an Xbox controller.
 Lots of Windows computer users are using an Xbox 360 controller for a more enjoyable gaming experience.
 You would also want to try installing your controller on your own computer.